maidh126/ElectricityDemandPrediction/README.md

 ## Approach

 - load Pandas DataFrame containing electricity data
-- split the data in train, test and validation sets (+ normalise independent variables if required)
+- split the data in train, test and validation sets
 - fit model parameters using GridSearchCV [scikit-learn](http://scikit-learn.org/stable/)
 - evaluate estimator performance by means of 5 fold 'shuffled' nested cross-validation
 - predict cross validated estimates of y for each data point and plot on scatter diagram vs true y